tex/vimpreviewpandoc/README.md

     - custom filter to create a `graphviz` graphs from *dot* code blocks
     - custom filter to create a `blockdiag`, `seqdiag`, `actdiag`, `nwdiag`, `packetdiag`, `rackdiag` graphs from *blockdiag*, *seqdiag*, *actdiag*, *nwdiag*, *packetdiag*, *rackdiag* blocks
     - custom filter to create a `R` generated graphs from *R* code blocks
-    - custom filter to create a 'plantuml' generated graphics from *planuml* code blocks
+    - custom filter to create a `plantuml` generated graphics from *planuml* code blocks
-    - custom filter to create a 'ditaa' generated graphics from *ditaa* code blocks
+    - custom filter to create a `ditaa` generated graphics from *ditaa* code blocks
     - custom filter to fix block code view in `qutebrowser`
     - custom filter to replace relative paths to images to absolute paths